 Shared Hope International offers this 2-part resource package for a donation of $35.

 Intervene: Identifying and Responding to America’s Prostituted Youth

-is a two part package that addresses the specific dynamics juvenile justice employees and service providers face in identifying and effectively responding to child victims of trafficking.
-Designed by a multi-disciplinary committee of experts and survivors, the Practitioner’s Guide provides insight on the vulnerability factors of potential victims, common recruitment and grooming tactics, methods of control and coercion used by pimps, and the impact of trauma on survivors.
-The Intake Tool is a tiered set of strength-based and trauma-informed questions designed to identify exploited youth with reduced risk of retraumitization.
-The accompanying 40-minute training video expands on principles addressed in the Practitioner’s Guide and Intake Tool.
+is a unique resource designed for service providers and clinicians, also applicable to juvenile justice employees, to improve identification and response to victims of sex trafficking.
+Designed by professionals, vetted by a multi-disciplinary committee of experts and survivors, the Practitioner Guide provides instruction on the vulnerability factors of potential victims, common recruitment and grooming tactics, methods of control and coercion used by pimps and gangs, and the impact of trauma on survivors.
+It prepares the user to implement the accompanying Intake Tool, a tiered set of strength-based and trauma-informed questions designed to identify exploited youth while reducing the risk of retraumatization.
+This package includes two training videos (Intervene + Gang TRAP) that expand on key principles addressed in the Practitioner Guide.
 This resource is meant to be used by experienced professionals only.

-Shared Hope International offers each resource package for a donation of $35.
+Shared Hope International offers the Intervene resource package for a donation of $50.